HSBC bosses try to quell banker anger over bonus cuts

 "Global Banking and Markets performed particularly well, while Asia was once again by far the most profitable region," the bank's chairman Mark Tucker said in its 2020 annual results statement.

+The bank said that it had "differentiated by market, with a better year-on-year outcome in Asia, reflecting the region's strategic importance and consistent contribution towards group performance".

-Some competitors such as Morgan Stanley and Goldman Sachs Group set aside double-digit increases in total compensation for its investment bankers in Asia, while JPMorgan Chase & Co and Citigroup also increased pay.
+Some competitors such as Morgan Stanley and Goldman Sachs set aside double-digit increases in total compensation for its investment bankers in Asia, while JPMorgan Chase and Citigroup also increased pay.

 More junior staff were generally less affected by the cut, HSBC said, with those lower down in the bank receiving bonuses more in line with their performance than senior employees.